Understanding Parental Abduction

 There are essentially two kinds of parental abductions, those which are used to protect children from violence and abuse, and those which are used to keep children away from a parent for other reasons.
 Although one motivation is understandable and one is generally not, it is important to understand that the law does not differentiate between the two.
 As a result, parents who are considering depriving their child’s other parent of court-ordered custody or visitation time without expressed permission from the court should understand that they are placing themselves in a precarious legal position.
 Unless you are doing so for an emergency reason and then immediately contacting your attorney and law enforcement, you should do what you can to avoid behaving like a parental abductor as defined by law.

-If you or your child is facing an abusive situation, it is almost always better to contact a child custody lawyer, like a child custody lawyer in Frisco, TX, to seek out orders of protection and child custody modification than it is to abduct your child.
+If you or your child is facing an abusive situation, it is almost always better to contact a child custody lawyer to seek out orders of protection and child custody modification than it is to abduct your child.
 Parental kidnapping can leave your own child custody rights in jeopardy if your child’s other parent challenges your behavior and tries to paint it as evidence of parental alienation.
 Under this circumstance, you could find your custodial rights being minimized or even taken away.
 You could also face criminal consequences for parental abduction.
 Please think twice and seek legal counsel before depriving your child’s other parent of court-ordered access to your child.
 If you must do so as a result of an emergency, contact an attorney and law enforcement as soon as you possibly can in order to avoid charges of parental abduction.

 If Your Child Was Abducted